inexorabletash/indexeddb-promises/README.md

   await tx.complete;
 }
 ```
 At the point where the `sleep()` call is made the the associated transaction would commit as there is no further work.
-Instead, this structure must be used:
+Instead, this "immediately invoked async function expression" structure must be used:

 ```js
 async function incrementSlowly(store, key) {